-But this choice has consequences.
-Local districts must balance their budgets without the fiscal shenanigans available at the state level, so they have been more diligent about funding their pension obligations to police and firefighters.
-These pensions are therefore in better condition than teacher pensions.129 But the NJEA chose for the state to handle teacher pensions, and for many years, state lawmakers gave the NJEA what it wanted without paying for it.
+But this choice had consequences.
+Local districts must balance their budgets without the fiscal shenanigans available at the state level, so they have been more diligent about funding their pension obligations, such as those to police and firefighters.
+These pensions are therefore in better condition than teacher pensions.130 The NJEA is well aware of this fact: "Local PERS is funded at a higher level than TPAF because Local PERS is funded by individual employers, rather than the state."131 But the NJEA chose for the state to handle teacher pensions, and for many years, state lawmakers gave the NJEA what it wanted without paying for it.